 In 2010, the DGA recommended limiting dietary cholesterol intake to less than 300 milligrams (mg) per day—at the time, men were consuming 350 mg and women 240 mg per day.
 The 2015-2020 DGA make no recommendation to limit cholesterol, stating that “Adequate evidence is not available for a quantitative limit for dietary cholesterol specific to the Dietary Guidelines.”

 Here’s the rationale.
-Currently, the average intake of cholesterol for Americans is 267 mg (according to 2011-12 NHANES data for males and females 2 years old and over), thus cholesterol is no longer considered a nutrient of concern for overconsumption.
+Currently, the average intake of cholesterol for U.S. adults is 348 mg per day for men and 242 mg per day for women.
+These numbers have held relatively constant for over a decade and cholesterol is no longer considered a nutrient of concern for overconsumption.
 This change doesn’t mean that dietary cholesterol is meaningless.
 The food sources for all the nutrients we consume (cholesterol included) are still the key to building a healthful diet.

 Advice from the 2010 DGA encourages us to “Choose a variety of protein foods, which include seafood, lean meat and poultry, eggs, beans and peas, soy products, and unsalted nuts and seeds.”
 The 2010 DGA stated, “moderate evidence suggests an association between the increased intake of processed meats (e.g., franks, sausage, and bacon) and increased risk of colorectal cancer and cardiovascular disease.”